cor-utsw/hyperpolarized-13C/README.md

-This is a package of example codes and data for the **optimization of hyperpolarized left ventricular [1-13C]pyruvate signal detection for human cardiac metabolic imaging.**
+**This is a package of example code and data for the optimization of hyperpolarized left ventricular [1-13C]pyruvate signal detection for human cardiac metabolic imaging.
-The main goal is to
+The code is used to:
-(i) define LV blood-pool and myocardial ROIs on a proton reference image, (ii) 13C reconstruction grid, and
+(i) define the LV blood-pool and myocardial ROIs on a proton reference image, (ii) define the 13C reconstruction grid, and
-(iii) quantify **LV pyruvate signal distribution introducing an exponential (B-value) model** and an **optimized threshold model** to select robust LV blood-pool ROI for downstream metabolic analysis (e.g., Lac+Bic in the mid-myocardium).
+(iii) quantify the LV pyruvate signal distribution introducing an exponential (B-value) model and an optimized threshold model to select robust LV blood-pool ROI for downstream metabolic analysis (e.g., Lac+Bic in the mid-myocardium).
+The code is applied to 106 studies.**

 Please download the .zip file, unzip it, and check the MATLAB code.